SUBMIT YOUR RESUME TODAY!

 - Adheres to EOSC safety initiatives.
 Recognizes and reports observed or suspected safety violations, hazards and non-compliance with EOSC’s policies and procedures and initiates corrective action and preventive measures as appropriate.

-- •Stocks all Operating rooms with all medical supplies and linens.
+- Collaborates with the PCT’s to stock all pre-op rooms and PACU bays with all medical supplies and linens.
 Monitors supplies maintained on dock and keeps all supplies neat and organized.
-Maintains supplies of anesthesia carts and patient care carts.
+Maintains supplies and nutrition items in PACU nutrition area.

 - Complies with all EOSC policies/procedures, AORN, Joint Commission, IDPH, CMS and other regulatory agencies' standards and guidelines.